-25. (1) A regulatory commission may, upon application made to it, by license authorize any person to engage in the provision of specified services, in any area which may be stipulated in the license.
+25. (1) A regulatory commission may, upon application made to it under this Act or under any applicable law and the rules thereunder, by license authorize any person to engage in the provision of specified services, in any area which may be stipulated in the license.

-Provided that any person who is engaged or authorised to engage in the provision of services in accordance with the applicable law shall be deemed to be a licensee under this Act, for the period stipulated in the license, clearance or approval granted to it under the applicable law.
+Provided that any person who is engaged or authorised to engage in the provision of services in accordance with the applicable law shall be deemed to be a licensee under this

+Act, for the period stipulated in the license, clearance or approval granted to it under the applicable law.